umarmomen/codingProjects/cs186/database.md

-The different Specs used to create the Database.
+The different Specs from homeworks used to create the Database.
 Overall architecture is a B+ tree implementing various SQL join algorithms and System-R query optimization

 # Homework 1: SQL queries and scalable algorithms
 #### CS186, UC Berkeley, Fall 2017